The Best Mississippi Green Beans You’ll Ever Eat

 You Can Slow Cook Mississippi Green Beans

-You Can Also Bake Mississippi Green Beans
+You Can Oven Cook Mississippi Green Beans

 The beans can also be placed in a baking dish and heated on 250-300 degrees F for several hours before serving.
 If the bacon is cooked (I always cook mine before marinading the beans), then you are basically heating the beans and keeping them warm.
 Technically, you aren’t “cooking” the beans as much as you are warming them throughout.

-Recipes I Love With Mississippi Green Beans
+What to Serve With Mississippi Green Beans

-- 3/4 stick butter (not margarine)
+- 3/4 stick butter (melted)

 - 1/2 cup brown sugar